jsmithabq/ODrive/README.md

       ...
     ]

-The ODrive configuration file supports a default host, plus its parameters.
+The ODrive configuration file, './ruby/odrive/conf/odrive.conf', supports a default host, plus host-related and other parameters such as log file.
+The Swift configuration file, './ruby/odrive/conf/swift.conf', supports Swift driver-related parameters such as log file, ports, etc.

 Contents
 --------